tduretz/FCFV_Geodynamics.jl/README.md

 ## Step 0.3: Visualising data on a Triangular mesh using Pyplot

 It was difficult to find a straighforward way to visualise data on triangles within existing Julia packages (docs are sometimes incomplete or practical examples are simply missing).
-Luckily, matplotlib has everything needed and is readily avalable via the PyPlot package.
+Luckily, [matplotlib's PyPlot](https://matplotlib.org/stable/tutorials/introductory/pyplot.html) has everything needed and is readily available via the [PyPlot.jl package](https://github.com/JuliaPy/PyPlot.jl).

 Low resolution:<br/>